-- Have a high school diploma, GED or certificate of completion from a home-school program. - 2.
+- 1. Have a high school diploma, GED or certificate of completion from a home-school program. - 2.
 Be accepted and enrolled in a Title IV eligible degree or certificate program at Lake Land College.
-Certificate programs of less than 16 credit hours are not eligible; - Be in attendance at Lake Land College for the purpose of obtaining an associate degree or eligible certificate; - Complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.gov. - 5.
+Certificate programs of less than 16 credit hours are not eligible; - 3.
+Be in attendance at Lake Land College for the purpose of obtaining an associate degree or eligible certificate; - 4.
+Complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.gov. - 5.
 Forward to the Financial Aid Office all requested documents required to complete verification. - 6.
 If you are a dependent student, complete the financial aid application forms with your parents.
-Both the student and the parents are expected to understand the forms and accept responsibility for the information reported on them; - Sign a Statement of Educational Purpose as a part of the FAFSA application and PELL grant awarding process. - Maintain Satisfactory Progress as established for financial aid applicants/recipients, and; - 9.
+Both the student and the parents are expected to understand the forms and accept responsibility for the information reported on them; - 7.
+Sign a Statement of Educational Purpose as a part of the FAFSA application and PELL grant awarding process. - Maintain Satisfactory Progress as established for financial aid applicants/recipients, and; - 9.
 Demonstrate financial need.

 To determine the financial need factor, a Lake Land applicant completes the Free Application for Federal Student Aid (FAFSA).
-Financial need is considered to be the difference between one academic year's educational expenses (tuition, books, fees, room and board, personal and transportation) and the student's resources (expected family contribution) for the same period.
+Financial need is considered to be the difference between a student's educational expenses (tuition, books, fees, housing, food, personal and transportation) and the student's SAI (student aid index) as calculated by the FAFSA application.
 All students and their families are encouraged to apply early for financial aid and with accuracy.